Configure SAP S4 HANA Material Management Organization Structure in 5 Minutes

 Picture : Storage Location Creation

-1.9.1 Storage Locations for Various Scenarios
+2.7.1 Storage Locations for Various Scenarios

 We have created 14 storage locations to fulfill different business scenarios.
 Lets explain one by one

-A) Standard Storage Locations
+a) Standard Storage Locations

 We have created below three standard storage locations.